evolvingstuff/RobotShamBo/README.md

 <img src="images/web-app.png" height="400">

-You can customize the evolutionary parameters and neural network architecture in `config.py` and `players.py`, respectively.
+You can customize the evolutionary parameters and neural network architectures in `config.py` and `players.py`, respectively.

 ## Features